Beating the Winner's Curse via Inference-Aware Policy Optimization

 \ABSTRACT{ There has been a surge of recent interest in automatically learning policies to target treatment decisions based on rich individual covariates.
-A common approach is to train a machine learning model to predict counterfactual outcomes, and then select the policy that optimizes the predicted objective value.
-In addition, practitioners also want confidence that the learned policy has better performance than the incumbent policy according to downstream policy evaluation.
-However, due to the \emph{winner's curse}---an issue where the policy optimization procedure exploits prediction errors rather than finding actual improvements---predicted performance improvements are often not substantiated by downstream policy optimization.
+In addition, practitioners want confidence that the learned policy has better performance than the incumbent policy according to downstream policy evaluation.
+However, due to the \emph{winner's curse}---an issue where the policy optimization procedure exploits prediction errors rather than finding actual improvements---predicted performance improvements are often not substantiated by downstream policy evaluation.
 To address this challenge, we propose a novel strategy called \emph{inference-aware policy optimization}, which modifies policy optimization to account for how the policy will be evaluated downstream.
-Specifically, it optimizes not only for the estimated objective value, but also for the chances that the policy will be statistically significantly better than the observational policy used to collect data.
+Specifically, it optimizes not only for the estimated objective value, but also for the chances that the estimate of the policy's improvement passes a significance test during downstream policy evaluation.
 We mathematically characterize the Pareto frontier of policies according to the tradeoff of these two goals.
-Based on our characterization, we design a policy optimization algorithm that uses machine learning to predict counterfactual outcomes, and then plugs in these predictions to estimate the Pareto frontier; then, the decision-maker can select the policy that optimizes their desired tradeoff, after which policy evaluation can be performed on the test set as usual.
-Finally, we perform simulations to illustrate the effectiveness of our methodology. }
+Based on our characterization, we design a policy optimization algorithm that estimates the Pareto frontier using machine learning models; then, the decision-maker can select the policy that optimizes their desired tradeoff, after which policy evaluation can be performed on the test set as usual.
+Finally, we perform simulations to illustrate the effectiveness of our methodology. \footnote{We gratefully acknowledge Katherine Milkman, Dena Gromet, and the Behavior Change for Good Initiative for providing access to the megastudy data used in Section~\ref{sec:vaccine} of our paper.
+Furthermore, we would like to thank Ron Berman, Dean Eckles, Vishal Gupta, Dean Knox, Daniel Rock, Neha Sharma, Hummy Song, Alp Sungu, Sophie Yu, and members of the Wharton AI \& Analytics Initiative for their helpful discussion and feedback. } }